Michigan Tech Receives $160,000 Check from General Motors

 Last Modified 3:56 PM, June 15, 2015

 By Marcia Goodrich

 October 6, 2011—

-Terry Woychowski, a member of Michigan Technological University’s Board of Control, presented a $160,000 check to the University Oct.
+Terry Woychowski, a member of Michigan Technological University’s Board of Trustees, presented a $160,000 check to the University Oct.
 6 on behalf of General Motors.

 University President Glenn D. Mroz accepted the check from Woychowski, GM’s vice president for global quality and vehicle launches.
 Michigan Tech also recently received a new Chevy Volt hybrid electric vehicle from GM, as well as a $200,000 gift from the GM Foundation for hybrid engine/vehicle testing, research, and education in the Advanced Powertrain Systems Research Center.

 “Michigan Tech is very fortunate to have General Motors as a partner in these endeavors,” Mroz said.
 “Thousands of alumni and students have benefited from GM's support of our programs."